CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 ### Enrich area of study

-Our customer is interested in looking for areas with a high density of males and females between 18 and 34 years old and that do not have an existing Pizza Hut restaurant nearby.
+Our customer is interested in looking for areas with a high density of males and females between 15 and 34 years old and that do not have an existing Pizza Hut restaurant nearby.

-Therefore, we are going to enrich the H3 grid of our area of interest with a set of population variables from the [ACS Sociodemographics dataset at census block group level](https://carto.com/spatial-data-catalog/browser/dataset/acs_sociodemogr_95c726f9), available through the [Data Observatory](https://docs.carto.com/data-observatory), using the [enrichment capabilities](../../sql-reference/data) of CARTO’s Analytics Toolbox.
+To perform the demographics analysis, we are going to enrich the H3 grid of our area of interest with a set of population variables from the [ACS Sociodemographics dataset at census block group level](https://carto.com/spatial-data-catalog/browser/dataset/acs_sociodemogr_95c726f9), available for free through our [Data Observatory](https://docs.carto.com/data-observatory).
+We will make use of the [enrichment capabilities](../../sql-reference/data) of CARTO’s Analytics Toolbox.

-First, we need to subscribe to the chosen Data Observatory dataset from Data Observatory section of your CARTO Workspace.
+First, you need to subscribe to the chosen dataset from the Data Observatory section of the CARTO Workspace.
 You can follow [this guide](https://docs.carto.com/data-observatory/guides/subscribing-to-public-and-premium-datasets/#public-datasets) to do so.

-Once you have subscribed to the dataset, navigate to the Data Explorer and expand the Data Observatory section.
-Choose any of the your data subscriptions and click on the “Access in” button on the top right of the page.
-Copy the BigQuery project and dataset from any of the table locations that you see on the screen, as this is where your data subscriptions are stored and we are going to need this information for the next step.
+Once subscribed to the dataset, navigate to the Data Explorer and expand the Data Observatory section.
+Pick any of your data subscriptions and click on the “Access in” button on the top right of the page.
+Copy the BigQuery project and dataset from any of the table locations that you see on the screen, as this is where your data subscriptions are.
+We are going to need this information in the next step.

 <div style="text-align:center" >
 <img src="/img/bq-analytics-toolbox/guides/enrichment_guide_access_in.png" alt="Find the location of your Data Observatory subscriptions" style="width:100%">
 </div>

-Now we can go to our BigQuery console and double check that we are correctly subscribed to the dataset of choice by using the [DATAOBS_SUBSCRIPTIONS](../../sql-reference/data/#dataobs_subscriptions) procedure, which takes as input the location of your Data Observatory subscriptions that we found in the previous step.
+Now you can go to your BigQuery console and double check that you are correctly subscribed to the dataset of choice by using the [DATAOBS_SUBSCRIPTIONS](../../sql-reference/data/#dataobs_subscriptions) procedure, which takes as input the location of your Data Observatory subscriptions that we found in the previous step.

 ```sql
 CALL `carto-un`.carto.DATAOBS_SUBSCRIPTIONS('carto-data.ac_yyr4gtk5','');